WNWW: History

 Howard Stern started his radio career as a morning host at WCCC AM/FM in the late 1970s (he also met his first producer, Fred Norris, at the station).
 He returned to WCCC (via syndication) in 1995 before leaving radio for Sirius Satellite Radio in 2005.
 Other notable hosts over the years were Bob Crane, Rusty Potz, Stoneman, The Ozzman, The Lich, Sebastian, Picozzi and the Horn, and Country Paul Payton.

-In 2002, WCCC-AM stopped simulcasting its sister FM station and flipped to a classical music format originated by beethoven.com, a Marlin Broadcasting subsidiary co-located at the Asylum Avenue studios.
-WCCC-AM therefore became one of a very few commercial classical music stations in the United States.
+In 2002, WCCC stopped simulcasting its sister FM station and flipped to a classical music format originated by beethoven.com, a Marlin Broadcasting subsidiary co-located at the Asylum Avenue studios.
+WCCC therefore became one of a very few commercial classical music stations in the United States.

-Between January 9, 2002 and February 1, 2007, WCCC-AM used the WTMI call letters.
+Between January 9, 2002, and February 1, 2007, WCCC used the WTMI call letters.
 Those call letters formerly belonged to an FM station in Miami, Florida.
 Beethoven.com originated as a part of the classical music station in that market.

-In April 2007, the programming of WCCC-AM was added to the HD2 sub-channel of WCCC-FM.
+In April 2007, the programming of WCCC was added to the HD2 sub-channel of WCCC-FM.

 On July 30, 2014, Marlin announced that they would be selling both WCCC AM and FM to EMF Broadcasting, which would result in the discontinuation of the classical music format after 12 years (and 39 years for the FM's rock format) and flipping the stations to the nationwide K-Love network, which airs contemporary Christian music.
 The switch took place on August 1.

 On January 20, 2016, EMF filed an application to donate WCCC to the University of Northwestern – St. Paul.

-On March 29, 2016, the station changed its call sign to WNWW, coinciding with the donation to University of Northwestern – St. Paul being consummated.
-On March 30, 2016, WNWW changed their format to University of Northwestern's Faith Radio religious format.
+On March 29, 2016, the station changed its call sign to WNWW, coinciding with the donation being consummated.
+On March 30, 2016, WNWW changed its format to University of Northwestern's Faith Radio religious format.